INGSOFT-I-PBC/AdminSite/README.md

-This repository contains the base configuration for an ERP with the Django Framework and the implementation for a GraphQL API implementation
+This repository contains the base configuration for an ERP with the Django Framework and the implementation for an API REST implementation

 ## Installing dependencies